 Choose the love of that Living One who is everlasting,

-the wine that increases life.
+who offers you the wine that increases life.

 Do not say, "We have no entrance to that King."